 Companies can obtain salary support from WSG when they tap on the CCP to hire mid-career individuals without prior experience, or redeploy eligible workers for cloud practitioner roles.

 Meanwhile, individuals can apply for the CCP for Cloud Professionals with a participating employer to undergo AWS re/Start structured training and on-the-job training to take on their new job role.
-The programme is offered as a standalone or as part of the CCP for Cloud Professionals –AWS Cloud Specialist.
+The program is offered as a standalone or as part of the CCP for Cloud Professionals –AWS Cloud Specialist.

 “We contextualise a lot of our learning, so that we can understand the project and the skills that you need for the project.
 If you have enough students that come into a particular cohort, then we can contextualise a curriculum just for your company.
 For the contextualisation to happen, we need about 20 to 30 learners to come in,” he explained.